 Passing three bar exams gave me a unique perspective on what it really takes to pass the bar exam.
-Now I want to share my process with you so that you too can pass the bar exam, even if you’ve been struggling to pass for many years.
+Now I want to share my process with you so that you too can pass the bar exam, even if you’ve been struggling to pass for years.
 Whether this is your first time taking the bar exam or your third, I’m glad you are here.

 My 3-part framework was born out of my experience with the bar exam.
 I created a process that worked for me not once but three times.
 It is now the process my clients are using to raise their overall score on the bar exam by over 45 and even 55 points.
 It is not a magic pill solution.
 It works if you put in the work.

-I live outside of Houston, TX with my husband, 9-year-old son, and Bailey the beagle.
+I live outside of Houston, TX with my husband, 10-year-old son, and Bailey the beagle.
 When I am not bar exam coaching, you can find me playing catch with my son.
 I live in a white t-shirt, jeans, and Hoka sneakers.

 After graduating from the George Washington University Law School, I did what every responsible recent JD grad would do – sign up for one of the main bar prep courses.

-Now I get to help shape the next generation of attorneys by sharing my secrets with them.
+Now I get to help shape the next generation of attorneys by sharing my secrets with them so they too can pass the bar exam even if they’ve been struggling to pass for years.
 My hope is that you fast-track your way to success on the bar exam and beyond using the knowledge and skills that took me many years to obtain.
-Let’s take on the bar exam.

 Let’s take on the bar exam!

 Next steps: Register for my FREE Training to get started!